Choices are hard.

 The 'what' post is perfect for introductory-style content geared toward a beginner audience.
 In general, the 'what' post serves to introduce and explain a concept, whether it be an industry trend, tactic, or tool; and it typically highlights what it is and why you should care.
 Linking to or including a call-to-action for more in-depth, intermediate content (like an ebook or another blog post) about the topic at the end of the post is a great best practice for 'what' posts.

-- What Is a Landing Page and Why Should You Care?
+- What Is a Blog, & Why Should You Create One

 These posts are great when you're trying to call attention to and emphasize the importance or significance of a certain topic, whether it be a trend, a tool, or a concept in general.
 Given their nature, these types of posts tend to be pretty introductory as well.
 In these posts, it's smart to back up your why argument with supporting examples, facts, and statistics that will help convince the reader the topic is something they should care about.
 Think about it as something of a persuasive article.

-- Why Purchasing Email Lists Is Always a Bad Idea
+- Why Buying Email Lists Is Always a Bad Idea (And How to Build Yours for Free)

 This type of post is great for topics, people, or trends that are worth more in-depth, detailed research and commentary.
 One of the more journalistic types of blog posts, these articles tend to be hard to define in a blanket statement and more of a "you'll know it when you see it" kind of post.